scotws/tinkasm/README.md

 ### TL;DR

-This is a PRE-ALPHA version of a multi-pass assembler for the 6502/65c02/65816 8/16-bit MPUs in Python 3.
+This is a PRE-ALPHA version of a easily modified multi-pass assembler for the 6502/65c02/65816 8/16-bit MPUs in Python 3.
+PRE-ALPHA means "it doesn't work yet".
+Once BETA is reached, it will be announced on 6502.org.

 ### WHAT'S ALL THIS HERE NOW ANYWAY?